mozilla/glean/docs/user/reference/metrics/event.md

 ## Are you sure you need an event metric?

 > Event metrics are able to carry a lot of information.
-As such they can be used in place
+As such, they can be used in place
 > of other metric types.
 However, their complexity means they are an
 > expensive metric type to record, transmit, store and, most importantly, analyze.
 >
-> Make sure to use events only when their complexity is unavoidable
+> Make sure to use events only when their complexity is unavoidable,
 > e.g. when it is necessary to know the order of events relative to one another.
 >
 > When in doubt, refer to the